farlee2121/DevEssentialsBlog/content/posts/2022-11-17-activity-based-checklist.md

 title: "Activity-based Developer Checklist"
 ---

-This my attempt at short actionable checklists to guide key moments in software process.
+This is my attempt at short actionable checklists to guide key moments in software process.
 <!--more-->

 I previously wrote a [software checklist based on increments of time](../posts/2022-01-21-Development-Cycles-Checklist.md).